spinnaker/spinnaker.github.io/reference/halyard/high-availability.md

 {% include toc %}

 This page describes how you can configure a Halyard deployment to increase the availability of specific services beyond simply [horizontally scaling](/setup/productionize/scaling/horizontal-scaling/) the service.
-Halyard does this by splitting the functionalities of a service into separate logical roles.
-The benefits of doing this is specific to the service that is being split.
+Halyard does this by splitting the functionalities of a service into separate logical roles (also known as sharding).
+The benefits of doing this is specific to the service that is being sharded.
 These deployment strategies are inspired by [Netflix's large scale experience](https://blog.spinnaker.io/scaling-spinnaker-at-netflix-part-1-8a5ae51ee6de).

-When split, the new logical services are given new names.
+When sharded, the new logical services are given new names.
 This means that these logical services can be configured and scaled independently of each other.

 Currently, this feature is only for Clouddriver and Echo.